Atif-27/Menu_Management/readme.md

    npm start
    ```

 6. You can now use Postman or any API client to interact with the server.
+Here is my postman collection [Link](https://app.getpostman.com/join-team?invite_code=243ce1bcf4a198f655bad4324874a90f&target_code=80fd480c58fa876f93f95f64a3d21231)

 ## Tech Stack